videoearn/videoearner/README.md

 vi properties.conf
 ```
 Edit the properties.conf file by adding your cap.guru API key.
-You will get 300 free captchas on sign up.
-Make sure to recharge after 300 captchas.
+Make sure to recharge your capguru account to be able to solve captchas.

 To start the script run the following command
 ```